roman-aguilera/RTOS4ROBOTS/README.md

 ```
 make menuconfig
 ```
+`gconfig` might be more intuituve.
+I switched back and forth to between `gconfig`'s (using the click-to-enable feature) and `menuconfig` (using the search feature).

-You should now be in a Kernel Configuration GUI window.
+You should now be in a `menuconfig` Kernel Configuration window.
 You can disable and enable deisred kernel configuration options.
 The enabled kernel options dictate what modules to install with your linux kernel to enable certain functionalities.
 For example, if you want to be able to use USB 3.0 or 2.0 with your kernel, you can make sure that the resprctive configuration options `usb_xhci_hcd` and `usb_ehci_hcd` are enabled.
 Information about all the linux kernel configuration options can be found here https://cateee.net/lkddb/web-lkddb/ .
-As you navigate the menu, you can press `/` to bring up search results for information on a specific configuration option you want to find.
+As you navigate the kernel configuration menu, you can press `/` to bring up search results for information on a specific configuration option you want to find.
 Note than you can pres the arrow buttons to movearound if the search results are cut off.

 For example, you can type `/` then a search bar should popup.
 In the search bar, type in "USB" and it will return search results on configuration options that are related to "USB".
 The reults should be kernel configuration options with the following information: